splunk/public-o11y-docs/get-started/core2o11y/unified-id/unified-identity.rst

 .. meta::
    :description: This page describes and links to setup pages for each component of Observability Cloud.

-Splunk Cloud Platform and Splunk Observability Cloud have Unified Identity.
+Splunk Cloud Platform offers Unified Identity with Splunk Observability Cloud.

 What is Unified Identity?
 ==========================================================================================
 When Splunk Cloud Platform customers purchase Splunk Observability Cloud, users can access both platforms using a single identity.
 Users can log into Splunk Observability Cloud with SSO using their Splunk Cloud Platform credentials.

 When you integrate your Splunk Cloud Platform and Splunk Observability Cloud instances and activate Unified Identity, administrators can set up all users in a central location, Splunk Cloud Platform.
 Splunk Cloud Platform admins control user and data access permissions for both platforms separately in respective products.
 For more information, see :ref:`admin-manage-users`.
-To learn about user roles and permissions in Splunk Cloud Platform, see :new-page:`About configuring role-based user access <https://docs.splunk.com/Documentation/SplunkCloud/9.0.2209/Security/Aboutusersandroles>`.
+To learn about user roles and permissions in Splunk Cloud Platform, see :ref:`About configuring role-based user access <https://docs.splunk.com/Documentation/SplunkCloud/9.0.2209/Security/Aboutusersandroles>`.
 The integration extends permissions to access data indexed in Splunk Cloud Platform to Splunk Observability Cloud applications with no administrative overhead.
 See :ref:`unified-id-user-provisioning` for more information.

 Who can access Single Sign On (SSO) and the benefits of Unified Identity?